zerothebahdman/docker/README.md

   - ```CMD``` => There can only be one ```CMD``` instruction in a ```Dockerfile```.
 If you list more than one ```CMD``` then only the last ```CMD``` will take effect.
 The main purpose of a ```CMD``` is to provide defaults for an executing container.
 These defaults can include an executable, or they can omit the executable, in which case you must specify an ```ENTRYPOINT``` instruction as well.
 For instance you can run a nodejs application using the `RUN` instruction i.e `node app.js`.

   <br />
 - To create a container in docker use the `docker build` commad.
+For instance `docker build -t divine-website:latest .` this will build a docker image from our dockerfile thats inside the our project directory.
 To see all available docker build command use `docker build --help`. _NB: always use `-t` or `--tag` flag to add a tag to a container_

 ## Tags, Versioning ang Tagging